minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 In his paper, Stratmann shows that for junior representatives, the marginal effect of contribution was greater, whereas senior representatives were more steadfast in their positions @stratmann-2002 .
-Similarly, this paper/model predicts that legislators in their early congressional terms are more likely to change their voting.// change if dummy seniority, not 1-3 if necessary!!!
+Similarly, this paper/model predicts that legislators in their early congressional terms are more likely to change their voting.

 Lastly, since partisan affiliation and ideology is rather polarised in the United States @polarisation, and that usually, republicans receive higher